1963 New York Mets season

 The 1963 New York Mets season was the second regular season for the Mets.
-They went 51–111 and finished 10th in the NL, 48 games behind the World Series Champion Los Angeles Dodgers.
+They went 51–111 and finished tenth in the National League, 48 games behind the World Series Champion Los Angeles Dodgers.
 They were managed by Casey Stengel.
 They played their home games at the Polo Grounds, the second and final season there for the Mets before moving to Shea Stadium the following season.